Celebration Sherry Trifle Dessert

 - Add the sherry

-- Press down on the fruit to ensur ethe juice gets through too the sponges
+- Press down on the fruit to ensure the juice gets through too the sponges

-- Leave for several hours to soak
+- Cover and leave for 8 hours to soak or overnight

 - Make the custard according to the pack instructions